aaron--/xmlelement/readme.md

 XMLElement is a read only xml parser that uses libxml2 for the heavy lifting, and provides convenient access to the elements, attributes, and cdata of xml documents

+To use XMLElement you must include XMLElement.* in your project and link to xmllib2.dylib.
+You must also add "$(SDK_DIR)"/usr/include/libxml2 to the Header Search Paths in Build Settings and set it to recursive.

 Status
 ======